 Creating gardens for school age children is more fun when the child is involved in the design process.
 Make suggestions, but let your child decide what kind of garden he or she wants.
 Children enjoy growing cutting gardens and making bouquets, and they might also enjoy growing their favorite vegetables.
 Here are some ideas to make gardening with your child fun and easy:

-- Three-foot squares are a good size for most plants.
+- 3 foot (1 m.) squares are a good size for most plants.
 Let your child measure out the squares and decide what to plant.
 Once the seeds are in place, show him or her how to install edging around the squares.

 - Keeping a garden journal is a great way to enhance school age gardening activities.
 Let the child take snapshots or draw pictures and write about the things that excite him or her most.
 Journals are a fun way to plan next year’s garden.

 - Flowering herbs are practical as well as pretty.
 Small herbs look good in a pizza-shaped garden where every “slice” is a different herb.
 Encourage your child to expand the palate by tasting the leaves.